Census Dots

 Native American/Other

-Of the 527 places in New Mexico, San Pablo is the 179th most populous.
+San Pablo is ranked the 201st most populous place in New Mexico, out of 528 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+San Pablo was ranked the 179th most populous place in the 2020 Census.

 San Pablo's White Population